ker0olos/flcss/README.md

 A very bad implementation of CSS-in-JS.

-But it supports all of the things like selectors, pseudo-classes, pseudo-elements, attributes, vendor prefixes.
+BUT it supports all of the things like selectors, pseudo-classes, pseudo-elements, attributes, vendor prefixes.

-It also has some custom features like extending but properly is one of the slowest implementations of CSS-in-JS.

-but yeah, because of all that it's not the fastest CSS-in-JS library out there.
+It also has some custom features like extending but it's properly one of the slowest implementations of CSS-in-JS (THIS IS NOT the fastest CSS-in-JS library out there).

 ## Installation